-Studies suggest that energy drink consumption may interfere with TBI recovery efforts, and may even cause brain damage.
-In once case, teens suffering a traumatic brain injury in the last year were shown to be at a seven-time greater risk for brain injury complications in certain situations.
+Studies suggest that energy drink consumption may interfere with TBI recovery efforts and may even cause brain damage.
+In one case, teens suffering a traumatic brain injury in the last year were shown to be at a seven-time greater risk for brain injury complications in certain situations.
 For example, if they drank five or more energy drinks in the last 7 days, they were at a greater risk than those without a history of TBI.

 Dr. Cusimano said energy drink consumption could interfere with recovery efforts for teens who have sustained a TBI.
 "Energy drinks, such a Red Bull and Rockstar, contain high levels of caffeine and change the chemical state of the body, which can prevent people from getting back on track after a TBI," said Dr. Cusimano.
 "Brain injuries among adolescents are particularly concerning because their brains are still developing."
 (Source).

-More Research is Key.
+More Research is Key

 Most of all, we must know more about the effects of energy drinks on the brain.
 After all, little information is available.
-According to the recent surveys, 50% of the teens prefer an energy drink over a cola or soda drink.
+According to recent surveys, 50% of teens prefer an energy drink over a cola or soda drink.

-The Alarming Trend.
+The Alarming Trend

 The trend of having energy drinks in the young generation is quite high in the US.
 And this is why it is expected the energy drink industry will have a massive boost in the coming times.
 According to an estimate, within five years, the energy drink making companies will earn roughly $27 billion every year.
-So by the end of five years, the market for energy drinks would have grown by 11% quickly.
+By the end of five years, the market for energy drinks would have grown by 11% quickly.
 But this trend was only one side of the story.
 On the one hand, experts say these drinks are bad for kids, and on the other hand, we have people representing the beverage industry saying it's all good.

-Energy Drink Industry-Funded Studies Disagree.
+Energy Drink Industry-Funded Studies Disagree

-One group called the American Beverage Association have commented on the issue.
+One group called the American Beverage Association has commented on the issue.
 The officials from the association resist drawing a connection between traumatic brain surgeries and energy drinks.
 They also said no indication exists within the study conducted showing the harmful effects of energy drinks per se.

 During the comments, they also quoted the EFSA. ("European Food Safety Authority").
 They said that this authority has conducted and declared these drinks entirely safe.
 They even said that their drinks contain much less caffeine than a cup of coffee.
 Even the American Bar Association ("ABA") has taken a stand against providing kids with these beverages.